-The department works closely with other departments and faculties within the university (particularly with the Departments of Mathematical Sciences, Pharmacy and Pharmacology and Chemical Engineering) to provide five inter-departmental Centres
+The department works closely with other departments and faculties within the university (particularly with the Departments of Mathematical Sciences, Pharmacy and Pharmacology and Chemical Engineering) to provide 8 inter-departmental Centres:

 1. The Milner Centre for Evolution (a cross-faculty research centre bridging biology, health and education) 2.
-Centre for Sustainable Technologies (cross faculty with the Department of Chemistry and Chemical Engineering) 3.
-Centre for Regenerative Medicine (with the Departments of Chemical Engineering and Pharmacy & Pharmacology) 4.
+Centre for Sustainable Technologies (cross faculty with Chemistry and Chemical Engineering) 3.
+Centre for Regenerative Medicine (with the Chemical Engineering and Pharmacy & Pharmacology) 4.
 Centre for Mathematical Biology (with the Department of Mathematical Sciences) 5.
-Centre for Networks and Collective Behaviour (with the Department of Mathematical Sciences)
+Centre for Networks and Collective Behaviour (with the Department of Mathematical Sciences) 6.
+Centre for Nanoscience and Nanotechnology (cross faculty with Science & Engineering) 7.
+Centre for Biosensors, Bioelectronics and Biodevices (cross faculty with Science and Engineering) 8.
+Centre for Therapeutic Innovation (cross-faculty with Science and Engineering)